 Figure \ref{fig:LSGO-delay} shows the end-to-end delay (s) of the network simulator with and without shadowing effects.
 The end-to-end delay is defined as the average time between the transmission of a packet by the source node and its successful reception by the destination node.

-In Figure \ref{fig:LSGO-delay}, when shadowing is considered in the simulation, the end-to-end delay increases for all number of nodes.
-This is because the attenuation caused by shadowing, makes it difficult for packets to pass through the buildings to reach the destination node, making it difficult to form a linear path between the source and destination node.
+In Figure \ref{fig:LSGO-delay}, when shadowing is considered in the simulation, the end-to-end delay increases for all nodes.
+This is because the attenuation caused by shadowing makes it difficult for packets to pass through the buildings to reach the destination node, making it difficult to form a linear path between the source and destination nodes.

 \begin{figure}[!ht]